Web Sudoku - Online Su Doku

 Is Web Sudoku compatible with mobiles and tablets?

-Yes, Web Sudoku is optimized for mobile devices and tablets such as the iPhone and iPad.
-For iPad users it shows a special keypad to enable numbers to be entered easily.
-Please note that we do not yet offer a downloadable app for iOS or Android.
+Yes, Web Sudoku is optimized for mobile devices and tablets such as the iPhone, iPad and Android devices.
+On these devices it displays a special keypad for entering numbers easily.
+There is also Web Sudoku for iPad app.

 Who runs Web Sudoku?